BelfrySCAD/BOSL2/tutorials/Basic_Shapes.md

     cube([50,40,20], center=true);
 ```

+It is also enhanced to allow you to anchor, spin, orient, and attach it.

-You can use `anchor` similarly to `square()`, except you can anchor vertically
+You can use `anchor=` similarly to how you use it with `square()` or `rect()`,
-too, in 3D, allowing anchoring to faces, edges, and corners:
+except you can also anchor vertically in 3D, allowing anchoring to faces, edges,
+and corners:

 ```openscad-3D
     cube([50,40,20], anchor=BOTTOM);